Staying safe from coronavirus and reducing the risk of infection

 - become disorientated in shops and public areas that are less busy or have been adapted to aid social distancing (for example, with screens and one-way systems).

 If you are a carer, there are things you can do to help keep you both safe – at home and in the wider community.
+This is particularly important now that more easily transmitted variants of the virus are now circulating.

 Explain the guidance clearly to the person in a calm and matter-of-fact way.
 It might help to point out that this advice is from the NHS, GP or someone the person trusts – and that we all have to follow it.